RUAN0007/blockchain_view/fabric/view.md

 node irrevocable_view_demo.js ${CallerKeyPath} ${CallerCertPath} ${CallerMsp} ${CHANNEL_NAME} ${Peer1Addr}  ${OrdererAddr} ${CC_NAME} ${View_CC_NAME}
 ```

-The script demonstrates an end-to-end example for the prototype of irrevocable view management.
+The script demonstrates an end-to-end example for the prototype of the irrevocable view management.
-* A user U1 invokes a transaction with public and private args.
+* A user U1 invokes two transactions with public and private args.
-* U1 creates a view for this single transaction by encoding the view message with a password and uploading the encoded to the chain.
+* U1 creates a view for this single transaction by encoding each key/value of the view message with a password and uploading the encoded association to the chain.
 * Afterwards U1 distributes view-specific password to a User U2.
 * Then User U2 pulls the encoded view message from the chain and recovers it with the provided password.

 Refer to the console display for the details of each step.
-The first three steps are initiated by U1 and the last two steps are performed by U2.

-## Revocable View
+## Revocable View (Delta-based)
 ```
 CallerKeyPath=$(ls crypto_config/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp/keystore/*)
 CallerCertPath=crypto_config/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp/signcerts/Admin@org1.example.com-cert.pem